bitnami/charts/bitnami/postgresql/README.md

 To horizontally scale this chart, you can use the `--replicas` flag to modify the number of nodes in your PostgreSQL deployment.
 Also you can use the `values-production.yaml` file or modify the parameters shown above.

-### Customizing Master and Slave services in a replicated configuration
+### Customizing primary and read replica services in a replicated configuration

-At the top level, there is a service object which defines the services for both master and slave.
-For deeper customization, there are service objects for both the master and slave types individually.
-This allows you to override the values in the top level service object so that the master and slave can be of different service types and with different clusterIPs / nodePorts.
-Also in the case you want the master and slave to be of type nodePort, you will need to set the nodePorts to different values to prevent a collision.
-The values that are deeper in the master.service or slave.service objects will take precedence over the top level service object.
+At the top level, there is a service object which defines the services for both primary and readReplicas.
+For deeper customization, there are service objects for both the primary and read types individually.
+This allows you to override the values in the top level service object so that the primary and read can be of different service types and with different clusterIPs / nodePorts.
+Also in the case you want the primary and read to be of type nodePort, you will need to set the nodePorts to different values to prevent a collision.
+The values that are deeper in the primary.service or readReplicas.service objects will take precedence over the top level service object.

 ### Change PostgreSQL version